panqkart/panqkart/SETUP.md

 **Do not attempt to place two or more of this node, as the system will get confused with two spawnpoints.**

 You can either keep the spawnpoint as-is or change it via the Minetest settings.\
-For the 2nd point, the steps are here:
+For the 2nd point, he steps are here:

 1. Open Minetest.
 2. Go to the `Settings` tab.